-Overall inflation has gone up 19% since 2010.1 But that doesn’t mean all costs have risen at that level.
-In fact, one necessity has risen at nearly three times that rate: health insurance premiums.
+Overall inflation has gone up over 7% since 2021.1 But that doesn’t mean all costs have risen at that level.
+In fact, one necessity has risen 4% since last year: health insurance premiums.2

 But high-deductible health plans can have the unintended consequence of pressuring employee finances — even though insurance is designed to avoid putting people in financial risk when faced with health challenges.
 Employers are then left wondering how they can respond to their employees’ health care and financial needs without simply shouldering the entire cost themselves, an untenable prospect for most businesses.